bstefanescu/qutejs/web/doc/docs/attributes/q-ref.md

 The `q:ref` attribute can be used to retrieve the actual DOM element or component reference from a ViewModel template.  \
 The attribute take as value the property name in the current component model to be used to store the reference.
 This property doesn't need to be a reactive property.
 In fact, it is not recommended to use reactive properties to store a reference.

 When the `q:ref` attribute is used on a DOM element then a reference to the element instance will be stored.
-If the `q:ref` attribute is used on a `ViewModel` component or on a functional component then a referemnce to the component itself will be stored (you can always use the `$el` property of the component to get the root element of the component).
+If the `q:ref` attribute is used on a `ViewModel` component or on a template component then a reference to the component itself will be stored (you can always use the `$el` property of the component to get the root element of the component).

 ## Example: Get a DOM element reference